Involution factorizations of Ewens random permutations: The Expected and Typical Values of

 to finish the calculation. \end{proof}

 Most of the contribution to the mean comes from a small subset of permutations that admit an exceptionally large number of involution factorizations.
 Scrupulous glances at (\ref{Nproduct}) should convince the reader that giving a permutation $\sigma$ numerous occurrences of a distinct long cycle length or an exorbitant number of short cycles exaggerates the magnitude of $\mathsf{invol}(\sigma).$ But it is rare for a permutation to have such a cycle profile.
 The \textit{typical} permutation has much fewer involution factorizations.
-Direct combinatorial arguments can verify this for uniform random permutations, which have roughly $e^{2\sqrt{n}}/\sqrt{8\pi en}$ involution factorizations on average.
+Direct combinatorial arguments can verify this for uniform random permutations, which have roughly $e^{2\sqrt{n}}/\sqrt{8\pi en}$ involution factorizations on average whereas the median is $O(e^{\log^2\!n}),$ which we will show in Theorem \ref{skew} and its corollary.
+(In fact, it is closer to $e^{\frac{1}{2}\log^2\!n},$ as shown in \cite{BS}.)
+For this, we use the following lemma.